× FreshBooks App Logo

 When you manage your business accounting like a pro, you are empowered to make better financial decisions and avoid costly mistakes down the road.

 Use this guide to create your business bank account, set up your accounting system, reconcile your transactions, prepare financial statements, pay taxes, and more.
 Now you have the basic steps you need to take bookkeeping for your cleaning business into your own hands.
+If you want to learn more about bookkeeping and the correct methods, follow our guide on how long it takes to become a bookkeeper.

 Janet Berry-Johnson's photo